oliverychen/oliverychen.github.io/pages/blog/index.md

 Y_1^T P Y_2 = D_1^T V_1 S_1^T (S_1 V_1 D_1 D_2^T V_2 S_2^T) S_2 V_2 D_2 = V_1^2 V_2^2
 " border="0"/>.
 However, <b>I do not have a proof</b> that the correlation matrix is the matching matrix that has the smallest matrix norm to achieve <img center src="http://latex.codecogs.com/gif.latex?
 Y_1^T X Y_2  = V_1^2 V_2^2
 " border="0"/>.
-It would be interesting if someone could prove this (or prove this claim is wrong).
+It would be interesting if someone could prove this (or disprove this).
 If the former, then we will have a mathematical interpretation for the correlation matrix to be a <i>fingerprinting matching matrix</i> that matches the data from two sessions to abtain the "product variance" from the two data sets.

 <br>